ngs-docs/2021-GGG298/Week7-Git_and_GitHub_for_file_tracking_and_sharing/README.md

 git status
 ```
 and now you'll see:
->On branch master
+>On branch main
->Your branch is behind 'origin/master' by 1 commit, and >can be fast-forwarded.
+>Your branch is behind 'origin/main' by 1 commit, and >can be fast-forwarded.
 >  (use "git pull" to update your local branch)

 >nothing to commit, working tree clean